ariadiprana/cutme/README.md

 |------|----
 | customers | this is to represent all customers for log in purposes
 | orders | this is to represent each order inside the application
-| users | this is to represent users using the application